 These struggles also align with some of the symptoms of PTSD:

 Counseling in the Ballard Neighborhood of Seattle, WA

 Are you ready to work with a therapist to address your experiences of childhood emotional neglect and heal from this past trauma?
-I am a trained counseling psychologist and I help individuals and couples in Seattle area with a wide range of mental health concerns at my Ballard counseling office.
-Whether you are looking for help with your relationship, anxiety, your relationship with food, depression, trauma or another mental health concern, I look forward to hearing from you.
-You can schedule a free 15-minute phone consultation or contact me for more information.
+I am a trained counseling psychologist and our clinicians help individuals and couples in Seattle area with a wide range of mental health concerns.
+You can schedule a free 15-minute phone consultation or contact us for more information.

 We created this blog to share information about living a healthy, happy, and fulfilling life.
 We are constantly learning new things and making mistakes along the way.
 This blog is our way of chronicling our discoveries, musing, and lessons learned as people and professionals.
 We invite you to come along on our journey of self reflection, discovery, and thriving with challenges.
 We also hope to exchange wisdom and enlightenment from you, our readers.

 The information provided in this blog is not a substitute for professional mental health treatment.